ankane/groupdate/README.md

 User.group_by_day(:created_at, series: false).count
 ```

-Or you change the default value with:
+Or change the default value with:

 ```ruby
 User.group_by_day(:created_at, default_value: "missing").count